-The pollution in the air.
-Higher levels of pollution in the air.
+Air quality - Term used to describe the levels of pollution in the air.
 Higher levels of pollution lead to lower air quality.
 Nitrogen Dioxide (NO2) is emitted by petrol and diesel vehicles; particulate matter (PM) is emitted by petrol and diesel vehicles, and also comprises brake, clutch and tyre dust from all vehicles.
 Both pollutants are harmful to human health and natural habitats.